WentaoZhan1998/geospaNN/README.md

 ## Citation
 Please cite the following paper when you use **geospaNN**:

 > Zhan, Wentao, and Abhirup Datta.
-"Neural networks for geospatial data."
-Journal of the American Statistical Association just-accepted (2024): 1-21.
+2024.
+“Neural Networks for Geospatial Data.”
+Journal of the American Statistical Association, June, 1–21. doi:10.1080/01621459.2024.2356293.
+>
 ## References

 Datta, Abhirup, Sudipto Banerjee, Andrew O. Finley, and Alan E. Gelfand.
-"Hierarchical nearest-neighbor Gaussian process models for large geostatistical datasets."
-Journal of the American Statistical Association 111, no. 514 (2016): 800-812. [link](https://www.tandfonline.com/doi/full/10.1080/01621459.2015.1044091)
+2016.
+“Hierarchical Nearest-Neighbor Gaussian Process Models for Large Geostatistical Datasets.”
+Journal of the American Statistical Association 111 (514): 800–812. doi:10.1080/01621459.2015.1044091.

 Zhan, Wentao, and Abhirup Datta.
-"Neural networks for geospatial data."
-Journal of the American Statistical Association just-accepted (2024): 1-21.
+2024.
+“Neural Networks for Geospatial Data.”
+Journal of the American Statistical Association, June, 1–21. doi:10.1080/01621459.2024.2356293.